Customers do not have problems. They only struggle to make progress.

-Here are some of the different options I have to get my fix of coffee:
+Here are some of the different ways I have to got my fix of coffee in the past:

 - French Press

-The latest one we’ve tried is called Cometeer.
+The latest one I’ve tried is called Cometeer.
 It’s marketed as flash-frozen instant coffee.

 A box of frozen pods/pucks arrive on dry ice to your door.
 When you’re ready for a cup of coffee, you just add boiling water or add it to an iced drink.